Become a Member

 The South Australian Liberal Party had its origin in 1891 under the title of the National Defence League.
 The term 'Liberal' first entered the name in 1906 as the Liberal and Democratic Union.
 It underwent several name changes until, in 1932, it came to be known as the Liberal and Country League (LCL).

 It held office from 1933-38 under Richard Butler then from 1938-65 with Thomas Playford as the Premier.
 The next term of office was from 1968-70 with Steele Hall as Premier.
 The next Liberal Government was that of David Tonkin from 1979-82.
 After a period in opposition, the Liberals were returned in 1993, with Dean Brown as Leader.
 John Olsen was elected Leader in 1996 and the Liberal Party won a second term of office in October 1997.
 Following Olsen's subsequent resignation in 2001, Rob Kerin was elected Leader.
-The Liberal Party lost office in 2002 and has remained in opposition in the years since.
+The Liberal Party then lost office in 2002.
+Steven Marshall, elected Member for Dunstan (formally Norwood) in 2010, was then elected Leader in 2013.
+Steven Marshall lead a dedicated and strong team to become a majority government after winning the 2018 State Election, ending Labor's 16 year reign and annihilating third party contester Nick Xenophon's SA Best Party.

-Today, the State Liberals remain strong and united under the leadership of Steven Marshall who was elected unopposed as Leader in 2013.
-Steven Marshall leads an energetic team that continues to take the fight to Labor.
+Today, the State Liberals remain strong and united under Premier Steven Marshall who was elected to lead a majority government after the 2018 State Election.
+Steven Marshall leads an energetic team that continues to deliver for the people of South Australia.

 With substantial periods in office at national and state levels, the Liberal Party has been Australia's most successful post-war political party.